BBlue530/PatchHound/docs/backend.md

 - **Exclusion aware summaries:** PatchHound generates a comprehensive summary report with all vulnerabilties that has been found and automatically respects your configured exclusions and includes any comments and justifications you have for the exclusions.

 - **Repository history:** Every scan is preserved enabling PatchHound to produce a full historical report of vulnerabilities over time.

 ---

+## Audit track

+Throughout the entire PatchHound workflow every significant action is tracked and recorded in a structured audit log.
+This includes:

+- SBOM, attestation and signature
+- Vulnerability scans
+- KEV catalog checks and prioritized vulnerabilities
+- Signature and attestation verification
+- Alerts triggered

+Each audit log entry includes a timestamp, action type, relevant details and any alerts generated.

+Once the audit log is complete a SHA-256 hash of the log is stored.
+This hash is linked to the repositorys history file providing a tamper evident record of the workflow run and enabling traceability for compliance audits.

+---